What are Equity instuments?

 These depositary receipts represent shares of foreign companies and are traded locally in Argentina, providing investors with a way to access international equities without the need for direct trading in overseas markets.

-They do not guarantee a fixed return, it depends on the performance of the issuing company and market conditions.
+They do not guarantee a fixed return; instead, their returns depend on the performance of the issuing company and broader market conditions.

 They guarantee fixed interest payments and the repayment of principal upon maturity, depending on the terms of the issue.